Singapore Audit Exemption Criteria

 As stated by the Singapore law, a “small group” satisfies two or all of the conditions stated above of a “small company.”
 Upon meeting these eligibility conditions, the company qualifies for exemption on audit.
 Understanding or remembering all these conditions and checking if the company meets the criteria could be puzzling for some.

-Hence, the best option is to engage a professional accounting or audit firm in Singapore, such as SJH Advisory.
+Hence, the best option is to engage a professional accounting or audit firm in Singapore, such as Premia TNC.
 Rest assured that our firm has professionals with complete knowledge of Singapore’s audit regulations and processes.

 Singapore Audit Exemption Criteria: Annual Return Filing With ACRA